maxpatiiuk/eecs-448-pixelland/documentation/README.md

 The creation of Pixelland was inspired by the notion of "undying imagination," and this philosophy just as well informs our approach to marketing Pixelland.
 We believe that it is a game for all - enjoyment is there to be had regardless of age or aptness to playing video games - it is a world to let your imagination run free.
-Being playable from a web brower means that it is relatively accessible, regardless of if you run Linux, MacOS, or Windows.
+Being playable from a web browser means that it is relatively accessible, regardless of if you run Linux, MacOS, or Windows.
 The gameplay is straightforward and easy to grasp for anyone.
 Ultimately, all of these things mean that we have a large potential market to work with; one that exists in a distinctly gray area.
 We cannot clearly define what our market is